Andrés Pérez de Lara: Craftsman Truck Series

-On January 23, 2025, it was announced that Pérez would move to the Truck Series full-time, driving the No. 77 for Spire.
-Pérez departed Spire after Watkins Glen, instead finishing the year at Niece Motorsports, driving the No. 44.
+On January 23, 2025, it was announced that Pérez de Lara would move to the Truck Series full-time, driving the No. 77 for Spire.
+Pérez de Lara departed Spire after Watkins Glen, instead finishing the year at Niece Motorsports, driving the No. 44.

 Xfinity Series

-On May 29, 2025, it was announced that Pérez de Lara will make his NASCAR Xfinity Series debut at Autódromo Hermanos Rodríguez, driving the No. 91 Chevrolet for DGM Racing.
+On May 29, 2025, it was announced that Pérez de Lara would make his NASCAR Xfinity Series debut at Autódromo Hermanos Rodríguez, driving the No. 91 Chevrolet for DGM Racing.

 Personal life

-Pérez de Lara is the brother of Pablo Pérez de Lara, who is also racing driver whom he competed with in Formula 4.
+Pérez de Lara is the brother of Pablo Pérez de Lara, who is also a racing driver with whom he competed in Formula 4.
 His father, Ricardo, is a former champion of the Super Copa Seat León in 2011-2013, the Ferrari Challenge North America in 2014, and the Tractocamiones Freightliner in 2015.